Akash642-eng/Akash642-eng/README.md

 ### 🚀 About Me
 - ⚡ **Current Focus:** Optimizing Large-Scale Kubernetes Clusters and GitOps workflows in 2025.
-- 🛡️ **Security:** Implementing DevSecOps pipelines with automated compliance and scanning.
+- 🛡️ **Security:** Implementing DevSecOps pipelines with automated vulnerability scanning (Trivy/Snyk).
 - ⚙️ **Philosophy:** Infrastructure as Code (IaC) is not an option—it's the standard.
 - 📊 **Metrics:** Obsessed with SLIs/SLOs and reducing Mean Time To Recovery (MTTR).